23rd November, 2022

 That said, there are plenty of ways to reduce your fuel bill and stay profitable.
 Our list of 23 ways to save on fuel includes details of fuel-efficient driving techniques and a whole lot more.

 For lots more ideas on how to cut the cost of living as a taxi driver, you’ll also want to take a look at this recent Taxi Insurer article.
-From checking your breakdown and insurance for taxis to how to save money on coffee and sandwiches, why not try a couple out and see how much you can save?
+From checking your breakdown and taxi insurance to how to save money on coffee and sandwiches, why not try a couple out and see how much you can save?

 Whether bumps and scrapes or wear and tear, if your car is on the road all day then there are bound to be repairs that need to be made.